 But, while the British gradually increased their military resources in the colonies, the French - concerned about British naval power - were unwilling to risk large convoys to aid the smaller forces they had in North America.
 Instead, France preferred to focus its efforts on the wider war in Europe.

-In 1758, Major-General Jeffrey Amherst captured the French fortress of Louisburg (now in Nova Scotia, Canada).
+In 1758, Major-General Jeffrey Amherst captured the French fortress of Louisburg (in modern-day Nova Scotia, Canada).
 This allowed the British to advance up the St Lawrence River as far as Quebec, where 5,000 French troops under Lieutenant-General Louis, Marquis of Montcalm, occupied an extremely strong position.

 In 1759, a British force under Major-General James Wolfe arrived on board Royal Navy ships with the intention of taking Quebec.
 Montcalm was cut off, but his position looked impregnable.
 It seemed he simply had to sit it out until the winter, when the British would be forced to withdraw.